 Set in the land of the midnight sun, “Midsommar” exists without the predictable nighttime frights of a traditional horror movie.
 Its near-constant daylight is as disorienting to the audience as it is to the characters, and it added to the sinking feeling I felt in my gut for the film’s entire second half.
-But whereas “Hereditary” took that feeling of dread and cultivated genuine horror out of it, leaving me dreading being alone in my apartment that night, “Midsommar” failed to capitalize on the grief I felt.
+But whereas “Hereditary” took that feeling of dread and cultivated genuine horror out of it, leaving me scared to return home alone that night, “Midsommar” failed to capitalize on the grief I felt.
 Instead, it becomes less a horror movie than a murder-y “Dinner for Schmucks.”
 It is certainly disturbing, unsettling, creepy, and gross, but I wouldn’t call it scary.
 After “Hereditary,” I spent the next few days looking over my shoulder and praying not to hear the lip-smacking sound that became the precursor to all of its most terrifying scenes.
 After “Midsommar,” I got a restful night’s sleep.

 Despite the fact that it didn’t leave me shaking in my seat, “Midsommar” is full of talent.
 Pawel Pogorzelski’s mind-bending cinematography, the editing department’s brilliant work, some haunting music from British musician The Haxan Cloak (naturally), and Aster’s script and direction combine to make “Midsommar” an artistic achievement.
 And then there’s the cast led by the 23-year-old Pugh, who broke onto the scene with 2016’s “Lady Macbeth” but really impressed me in the AMC mini-series “The Little Drummer Girl” late last year.
 In “Midsommar,” Pugh is excellent from her first scene to her last.
 She’s able to cry without it seeming forced, which happens to be a very important quality for this role.
 I was less enthralled by her costar Reynor, but Poulter, Harper, and Blomgren were pretty great.
 Aster’s script is full of humor, most of it addressing the characters’ confusion or the absurdity of this Swedish commune’s customs.
 Poulter gets the lion’s share of the comedic lines, which makes sense if you have seen his past work.